Get monthly email updates when I add new resources to our Family Action Toolkits

 In this post: How the publishing industry silences authors of color and what young families can do about it.

 Books For Littles is free and accessible for readers who can’t afford a paywall.
 Posts may contain affiliate links, which allow commissions to support this website at no cost to you.
-If you’re pairing this advice with a trip to the library or your local bookstore (please do!), you can also help me create more spotlights like this on Patreon.

 Even though I’ve been giddy at the idea of featuring Zetta Elliott on a Maker Spotlight since way before I connected with her, Zetta is currently a Patreon community supporter.
 For more info on how we keep things on the up & up, check out the full Raising Luminaries statement of accountability. – Ashia R.